 UNSAFE: Conditions represent an immediate danger to the public and must be immediately addressed.
 The Owner must immediately commence repairs or reinforcement, and install a sidewalk shed or other measures to secure public safety.

-Buildings higher than 6 stories with Block Numbers ending in 0, 7, or 9 are required to have their inspections completed and their FISP Sub-cycle 9B reports electronically submitted to the NYC Department of Buildings between February 21, 2021, and February 21, 2023.
+Under Local Law 11, buildings higher than 6 stories with Block Numbers ending in 0, 7, or 9 are required to have their inspections completed and their FISP Sub-cycle 9B reports electronically submitted to the NYC Department of Buildings between February 21, 2021, and February 21, 2023.

 Additionally, if the Cycle 8B report identified SWARMP conditions, these will default to Unsafe conditions if not addressed prior to Cycle 9B filing, resulting in further penalties and fees.